Trout Mask Replica: Reception and legacy

 In 2003, the album was ranked at number 59 by Rolling Stone in their list of 500 Greatest Albums of All Time, and it was ranked number 60 on the 2012 revision of the list: In his 1995 book The Alternative Music Almanac, Alan Cross placed the album at number two on his list of "10 Classic Alternative Albums".
 In 1995, Mojo put the album at number 28 on their "The 100 Greatest Albums Ever Made" list and at number 51 on their list of "The 100 Records That Changed the World".
 The album was also included in the book 1001 Albums You Must Hear Before You Die.
 Writer Al Spicer called it "in many ways the ultimate blues album, conveying intense experiences under intense pressure".
 The A.V.
 Club called it an "avant-garde masterpiece."
 Entertainment Weekly called it "an astonishing, influential onslaught of avant-garde blues that still reveals fresh lunatic nuances on the umpteenth listen."
 Academic Langdon Winner referred to it as "the most astounding and important work of art ever to appear on a phonograph record".
 On April 6, 2011, the album was added to the United States National Recording Registry for the year 2010 by the Library of Congress.
 On January 13, 2012, as part of its "Inside the National Recording Registry" series, the public radio program Studio 360 broadcast a tribute to the album featuring drummer John French, biographer Mike Barnes, and Beefheart devotee Waits.

-Filmmaker David Lynch has called Trout Mask Replica his favorite album of all time, and John Lydon has also listed it as one of the albums that shaped him, arguing: "It was anti-music in the most interesting and insane way ... all the bum notes I was being told off for by the teachers were finally being released by well-known artists.
+Filmmaker David Lynch called Trout Mask Replica his favorite album of all time, and John Lydon has also listed it as one of the albums that shaped him, arguing: "It was anti-music in the most interesting and insane way ... all the bum notes I was being told off for by the teachers were finally being released by well-known artists.
 That was my confirmation.
 From then on, there was room for everything."
 Guitar virtuoso Steve Vai also praised the album and admitted that the first time he heard it, he was appalled by how out of tune the album was and by Van Vliet's vocals, but after meeting him, he gave the album another chance and compared it to "a liberation".
 In an October 1991 interview with Guitar Player magazine, when asked about his influences, guitarist John Frusciante of Red Hot Chili Peppers said, "the most important inspiration is undoubtedly Zoot Horn Rollo's playing on Captain Beefheart's Trout Mask Replica.
 If I listen to it first thing in the morning, I'm assured of a day of unbridled creativity."